Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 # Introduction

-Caller-ID spoofing is a global problem affecting all users of the telephone network.
-Existing mechanisms do not reliably bind signaling identity to authoritative numbering resources.

-CIDVV addresses this problem by leveraging:
+Caller-ID spoofing remains one of the most persistent and damaging problems in modern telephony.
+Fraudsters routinely impersonate banks, government agencies, and trusted contacts, leading to billions of dollars in annual losses and widespread erosion of trust in telephone calls.

+Having operated telephone networks for many years, the authors have seen firsthand the persistent problem of Caller-ID spoofing and the limitations of existing solutions.

+This document defines a lightweight vouching and vetting mechanism called **CIDVV** that allows the legitimate owner of a telephone number to prove control of that number using only the existing PSTN infrastructure.
+The mechanism requires no central authority, no shared database, and works across SIP, SS7/TDM, and international boundaries.
+It is designed to complement or serve as an alternative to STIR/SHAKEN in environments where those technologies are unavailable or insufficient.

+CIDVV leverages two key elements of the existing telephone ecosystem:
-1. The Local Exchange Routing Guide (LERG), which defines authoritative routing ownership for telephone numbers.
+* The Local Exchange Routing Guide (LERG), which provides authoritative routing ownership for each telephone number.
-2. Reserved numbering space within E.164, specifically prefixes "10" and "11", which are invalid in the North American Numbering Plan and can therefore be used as signaling indicators.
+* Reserved prefixes within E.164 numbering space ("10" and "11"), which are invalid in the North American Numbering Plan and are used purely as signaling indicators.

-CIDVV operates entirely within normal PSTN routing behavior and does not require media exchange.
+The mechanism operates entirely within normal PSTN routing behavior and requires no media exchange.

 # Terminology

-* Alice: Calling party
-* Bob: Called party
-* Mallory: Attacker attempting Caller-ID spoofing
+* **Alice**: The calling party (originator of the call being vetted).
+* **Bob**: The called party (owner of the number being vetted).
+* **Mallory**: An attacker attempting to spoof a Caller-ID.
-* OSP: Originating Service Provider
+* **OSP**: Originating Service Provider.
-* TSP: Terminating Service Provider
+* **TSP**: Terminating Service Provider.
-* LERG: Local Exchange Routing Guide
+* **LERG**: Local Exchange Routing Guide.
-* CIDVV Platform: A system implementing this protocol
+* **CIDVV Platform**: A system that implements the vouching and vetting procedures defined in this document.
+* **Vouch**: The act of a CIDVV platform asserting that it has verified control of a telephone number through the two-call challenge-response mechanism described in this document.
+A successful vouch proves the calling party legitimately controls the asserted Caller-ID.
+* **Vet** (or **Vetting**): The process by which a CIDVV platform confirms legitimate ownership of a telephone number via the two-call challenge-response sequence.
+Vetting may be performed by the number owner directly or on behalf of third parties such as Caller-ID branding services, Google Business Profiles, trade organizations, or enterprise trust programs.
+* **Vouching Call**: One of the two short calls used in the CIDVV protocol (typically rejected with 404 or 486).

+## 2. Motivation and Advantages

+The CIDVV vouching and vetting mechanism is designed to operate with minimal new infrastructure while providing strong protection against Caller-ID spoofing.
+Its primary advantages are:

+* **Leverages existing PSTN infrastructure**: The mechanism uses the LERG and standard PSTN routing tables.
+No central authority, shared database, registration service, or global vetting infrastructure is required.

+* **Strong anti-spoofing protection**: A successful vouch proves that the asserted Caller-ID is controlled by the legitimate owner, because only the real owner can generate the correct challenge-response sequence.
+Spoofed calls are rejected early with 404 Not Found.

+* **Visibility into spoofing activity**: Telephone number owners gain direct insight into how often (and from where) their numbers are being spoofed worldwide through logged vetting attempts.

+* **Low signaling overhead**: The two short vetting calls replace what would otherwise be a completed fraudulent call, resulting in lower overall network load.

+* **Full TDM/SS7 compatibility**: The mechanism works natively across legacy SS7 and ISDN networks.
+SIP is not required.

+* **International applicability**: The solution functions across international boundaries without relying on country-specific frameworks.

+* **Independent of STIR/SHAKEN**: It provides an effective alternative (or complement) in environments where STIR/SHAKEN is unavailable, not deployed, or insufficient.

+* **Enterprise and service-provider flexibility**:
+  * Enterprises can deploy their own CIDVV platform using open-source tools such as Kamailio or Asterisk.
+  * Service providers or third-party vendors (e.g., Variphy, TransUnion, iconectiv, Somos, TNS, First Orion, or others) can operate cloud-based vouching and vetting services.
+  * Customers can easily switch between providers, fostering real competition and driving down costs.

+This design lowers the barrier to entry and encourages broad adoption while avoiding the single points of failure and high coordination costs associated with centralized solutions.
+These properties make the vouching mechanism particularly suitable for service providers, enterprises, and end users who need robust Caller-ID validation today, using only existing telephone infrastructure.

 # Protocol Overview